upper level job

 7%

 Your level of education can impact your salary potential.
-While many Bricklayers enter the field with a No Diploma degree, higher education can lead to more specialized and higher-paying roles.
+While many Bricklayer enter the field with a Bachelor's Degree, higher education can lead to more specialized and higher-paying roles.

 Bricklayer Salaries by Degree Level